biaslab/biaslab-hugo/content/member/anouk.md

     link = "https://github.com/AnoukvDiepen"

 [[education]]
-    course = "BSc in Biomedical Engineering"
+    course = "M.Sc. in Electrical Engineering"
     institution = "TU Eindhoven"
-    year = "2015"
+    year = "2017"

 [[organizations]]
     name = "TU Eindhoven"
-    role = "Graduate student"
+    role = "PhD candidate"

 +++

-Anouk van Diepen received her BSc degree in Biomedical Engineering from the TU Eindhoven in 2014.
-She is currently working on her graduation project in the [BIASlab](http://biaslab.org) team.
-Her project consists of developing an in-situ trainable gesture recognition agent.
+Anouk van Diepen received her M.Sc. degree in Electrical Engineering from the TU Eindhoven in 2017.
+Currently she is a PhD candidate in the the Electrical Engineering department of [TU Eindhoven](http://www.tue.nl), working in the [BIASlab](http://biaslab.org) team.
+Her research focuses on sparse Bayesian learning for beamforming in hearing aids.
+She is also interested in in-situ trainable gesture recognition.